 A mobile public engagement unit was implemented to provide community education and awareness events around the protected areas and for key events associated with the conservation of rhinos.

 Has the initiative made a difference?

 Although the impact of the project was still being assessed when the final report was written there were some clear results highlighted:

 - The project was successful in incentivising communities through sustainable livelihood opportunities and improved public awareness

 - Particular progress was made in in community engagement in meaningful rhino conservation

 - Instrumental to information gathering on poaching was the integration of community youth anti-poaching groups into the forest corridor connecting Nepalese and Indian national parks.
 Over 100 local youths were involved and the groups provided with uniforms and bicycles

-Furthermore, in BNP there was no rhino poaching from 2008, primarily through community engagement and their subsequent role in anti-poaching.
+A census of the rhino population was used to monitor the population of rhino in Nepal.
+In BNP there was no rhino poaching from 2008, primarily through community engagement and their subsequent role in anti-poaching.
 In BNP there were also significant benefits from human-wildlife conflict resolution measures.
+Community surveys and discussions were used to indicate the trend in HWC incidents.
 Fencing led to fewer reports of crop raiding and the use of alternative non-palatable cash crops led to higher commercial benefits, providing economic resilience.
 Farmers were motivated to learn new crop management and processing techniques as a result.